beanbeanjuice/SimpleProxyChat/README.md

 update-notifications: true

-# These require a restart in order to take place.
 # It is HIGHLY recommended to use a more robust proxy-wide banning system such as LiteBans or AdvancedBan.
 # However, if you would rather a light-weight, simple, banning system.
 You can enable it here.
 # A FULL PROXY RESTART IS REQUIRED TO USE THIS.